maarsej/week2/tinyurl/README.md

 ### Stretch
-Added method-override to so that form could make the proper method request.
+Added method-override in order to allow using the proper method request in the forms.
 For example: put/delete requests in the instances of updating an url or deleting a url respectively.